 The Burden of Proof in a Truck Accident Claim or Lawsuit

 In a truck accident claim or lawsuit that results from a rear-end crash, the accident victim has the sole legal burden of proof.
 In addition to establishing that a truck driver violated their legal duty of care, such as by violating a traffic law, the accident victim has to show that the driver’s negligence caused the accident, that they suffered at least one physical injury, and that their injury directly resulted from the accident.
+This is the same legal process of establishing negligence that a car accident lawyer must work out after a rear-end collision accident involving two cars, only truck accidents tend to be much more complex.

 To establish this legal burden, it may become necessary for your lawyer to retain one or more experts in your case.
 For example, your lawyer may need to retain an accident reconstructionist to prove that the truck driver or trucking company caused the rear-end crash.
+Rear-end truck accidents may involve multiple parties beyond the truck and truck company.
+For example, if the truck failed to stop because of brake failure and the brakes turn out to be defective, then you could also hold the brake manufacturer liable.

 In addition, your lawyer may need to retain a medical expert who can establish that your injury or injuries directly resulted from the collision.
 You may also need a doctor to prove that you suffered a permanent injury in your accident that will not get better over time.